Oscar Best Actor winner from the year you were born

 – Movie: “The Pianist”

 At 29, Adrien Brody was the youngest actor to win the Academy Award for Best Actor for Roman Polanski’s “The Pianist.”
 To prepare for the role, Brody became incredibly aloof for a time, learned how to play the piano, and lost a significant amount of weight.
-He portrayed the Polish Jewish pianist and composer Władysław Szpilman, whose World War II memoir was adapted into the Oscar-nominated film.
+He was portraying the Polish Jewish pianist and composer Władysław Szpilman, whose World War II memoir was adapted into the Oscar-nominated film.

 2003: Sean Penn